Protected vegetation definitions

-To work on vegetation protected by waterway or wetland conditions, outside of the exemptions, you must apply for a permit to work on protected vegetation.
+To work on waterway or wetlands protected vegetation, outside of the exemptions, you must apply for a permit to work on protected vegetation.

-Individual trees or groups of tree may be protected under the Natural Assets Local Law with a Vegetation Protection Order.
+Individual trees or groups of trees may be protected under the Natural Assets Local Law 2003 with a Vegetation Protection Order.
 The Vegetation Protected Order - Individual Tree (VPO-IT) generally protects trees which: